 You don’t need to read a million books or watch a gazillion videos to know what to expect when you’re expecting.

 Third-time moms are also seasoned shoppers.
-By now, you know the best clinics, doctors, cosmetics, clothes, and all sorts of pregnant-woman needs.
+By now, you know the best clinics, doctors, cosmetics, clothes, and all sorts of pregnant-woman needs and hacks.

 This saves you time and money substantially.